gnzlbg/static_vector/README.md

 discussed later are marked as such):

   1. if `Capacity == 0`:
-     - it should have zero-size so that it can be used with EBO.
+     - it should have zero-size so that it can be inherited from and the empty base optimization will trigger.
      - `data() == begin() == end() == unspecified unique value` (`nullptr` is
      intended) (like `std::array`).
      - `swap` is `noexcept(true)` (like `std::array`).